iamsad5566/web_scraping_Java/README.md

 Crawler for NTU BAC lab
 ===
+## Java version: 16
 This is an automated crawler for BAC lab.
+The crawler will crawl data from the NTU accounting web, after sorting the data, an Xls file will be exported to the /output folder.

 Note
 ---